run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 --volume stringArray | -v stringArray
 >  Volume to mount into the container.
+If the volume is not mounted to the host, use in conjunction with --nfs-server.
+>
-Syntax: `-v /host/path:/local/path:<access>`.
+>  Syntax: `-v /host/path:/local/path:<access>`.
 Example `-v /raid/public/john/data:/root/data:ro` The flag may optionally be suffixed with `:ro` or `:rw` to mount the volumes in read-only or read-write mode, respectively.

+--nfs-server string
+>  Mount volumes from this server.
+Use in conjunction with the -v flag.

 ### Network